Mediators work to extend Israel-Hamas truce after final planned hostage swap

 At least two other hostages were falsely reported or believed to be dead before being released alive in hostages-for-prisoners swaps.

-Those released Wednesday included four teenage boys, a 13-year-old girl and five adult women, according to the Hostage and Missing Families Forum.
-One of the women, Liat Atzili, 49, is a dual American-Israeli citizen, the group said.

-Earlier in the day, Israel's military also said that two additional Israeli hostages had been released without an accompanying prisoner exchange.
+Earlier on Wednesday, Israel's military also said that two additional hostages had been released without an accompanying prisoner exchange.
 The release followed a statement from Hamas that the group would release two women with Russian citizenship at the request of Russian President Vladimir Putin.

-This week, CIA Director William Burns traveled to Doha for meetings with Qatar's prime minister, Mohammed bin Abdulrahman bin Jassim Al Thani, and David Barnea, the chief Israel's spy agency, Mossad, according to a U.S. official who spoke to NPR anonymously due to the sensitive nature of the discussions.
+This week, CIA Director William Burns traveled to the Qatari capital of Doha for meetings with Qatar's prime minister, Mohammed bin Abdulrahman bin Jassim Al Thani, and David Barnea, the chief of Israel's spy agency, Mossad, according to a U.S. official who spoke to NPR anonymously due to the sensitive nature of the discussions.

 Israeli officials say Israel is open to discussions about extending the pause in hostilities for continued release of hostages.

-Meanwhile, Hamas told mediators that they approve of extending the truce for four days, Israeli media reported.
-Israeli media also has said that a longer cease-fire could be in the works to secure the release of all the hostages and a large number of Palestinian prisoners.
+Meanwhile, Hamas told mediators that it approves of extending the truce for four days, Israeli media reported.
+Israeli media also has reported that a longer cease-fire could be in the works to secure the release of all the hostages and a large number of Palestinian prisoners.

 Aid reaching Gaza during pause still insufficient, U.N. says

-The pause has allowed Egypt and the Palestinian Red Crescent Societies and U.N. agencies "to enhance the delivery of assistance into and across Gaza."
-The U.N. said a Red Crescent aid convoy carrying food, medical supplies, water and non-food items reached areas north of an informal dividing line that bisects Gaza.
+The pause has allowed the Egyptian and Palestinian Red Crescent societies and U.N. agencies "to enhance the delivery of assistance into and across Gaza."
+The U.N. said a Red Crescent aid convoy carrying food, medical supplies, water and nonfood items reached areas north of an informal dividing line that bisects Gaza.

 Israel's military, which has focused its military campaign on the north, has warned Gazans to move south of the line.

-In total, 254 truckloads of food, water, baby formula and other aid have been distributed in Gaza since the truce began, the Palestinian Red Crescent said Wednesday.
+In total, 254 truckloads of food, water, baby formula and other aid have been distributed in Gaza since the truce began, the Palestine Red Crescent Society said Wednesday.

-The United Nations Office for the Coordination of Humanitarian Affairs, known as OCHA, said that "airstrikes, shelling, and ground clashes have largely ceased," since the temporary truce went into effect on Friday, but said that "exchange of fire reportedly took place between Israeli forces and Palestinian armed groups in the Beit Hanoun area, in the north, and Israeli forces reportedly used tank fire at open areas in the south."
+The U.N.
+Office for the Coordination of Humanitarian Affairs (OCHA) said that "airstrikes, shelling, and ground clashes have largely ceased" since the temporary truce went into effect on Friday, but it said that "exchange of fire reportedly took place between Israeli forces and Palestinian armed groups in the Beit Hanoun area, in the north, and Israeli forces reportedly used tank fire at open areas in the south."

 Even with the aid convoy reaching the embattled north, OCHA emphasized that "the bulk of aid distribution during the day" took place in the south.
 It also cautioned that the aid reaching Gaza since the pause "is insufficient to meet the extensive needs."